Atreyu4EVR/Support-Agent/README.md

 - **CI/CD Pipeline**: Automated testing, building, and deployment
 - **Containerized**: Docker-based deployment for consistency and portability

+## User Experience Features

+### Lightning Fast Responses

+We've optimized the application to provide lightning fast responses to student inquiries.
+This is accomplished by leveraging SSE (Server-Sent Events) to stream the response token-by-token to the user as it is generated.
+This allows the user to see the response as it is being generated, rather than waiting for the entire response to be generated before displaying it.
+Streaming turns a static wait into an interactive conversation, making the interface feel faster, more transparent, and more engaging.

+### 24/7 Availability

+The BYUI Support Agent is hosted securely by Microsoft Azure, and is available 24/7, 365 days a year.
+The entire technical infrastructure was built cloud-first, and is designed to be highly available and scalable.
+This allows the application to handle multiple concurrent users during peak periods, such as registration and financial aid deadlines.
+This is a significant improvement over traditional support systems, dependent on human staff, are only available during normal business hours.

+### Private & Secure

+We use privately hosted OpenAI models in Microsoft Azure's cloud to power the BYUI Support Agent.
+This ensures that the application is private and secure, and that the student's data is not exposed to OpenAI's servers, other third-party systems, or any other unauthorized users.

+1. Data Persistence: Messages are stored in memory for the duration of the session.
+Conversations are stored in BYU-Idaho's private database for safety, monitoring, and model evaluation.
+2. Focused: The AI is constrained to the BYU-Idaho knowledge base only
+3. FERPA Protection: Built-in safeguards against sharing protected student information
+4. Communication: All data in transit is securely encrypted end-to-end via HTTPS.
+5. Security: Leverages Microsoft's enterprise-grade infrastructure

+### Super Intelligent

+The BYUI Support Agent is powered by GPT 4.1, one the latest large language models (LLMs) from OpenAI, and is designed to be super intelligent.
+We've added an additional layer of intelligence to GPT 4.1 by leveraging a popular technique invented by Facebook (now Meta) called [Retrieval Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) to provide the most up-to-date and relevant information to the user.

+In practice, this means that the Support Agent intelligently performs a "tool call" to retrieve information from its knowledge base, and then use that information to generate a response.
+This is a significant improvement over off-the-shelf AI tools like ChatGPT, which are not able to provide verified, curated BYU-Idaho information to the user.

+### Values-Aligned Responses

 ## Team & Support

 ### Development Team